 5. An attorney can help you calculate a reasonable settlement amount.

-Insurance companies are known to offer low settlements to accident victims.
-They may try to persuade victims to accept their initial offer, in order to pay as little compensation as possible.
+Insurance companies are known to offer low settlements to accident claimants.
+They may try to persuade you to accept their initial offer, in order to pay as little compensation as possible.
 Our team will not allow you to settle for less than what you deserve.

 Once our team has reviewed the specific details of your case, we can calculate and suggest a reasonable settlement amount to the insurance company based on the damages you have suffered.